The Opening Earth

 The teachings and practices of this series are an invitation to those impacted by the Earth changes, those run through with sorrow by our choices as a species, and those called into fierce love and courage as a way to meet the times.
 When the troubled futures we have invoked here on Earth become present-tense, what now?
 When we enter more fully the storm of consequence, who are we?
 Who are we in these times?
 Who are we today?

-- Two guided, experiential practices accompanying each lesson
+Guided, experiential practices with each lesson

-- Lifetime access to course resources
+Lifetime access to all course materials

 Lesson One: Reckoning